phuse-org/SENDConform/pages/conform/conform_shacl_shapes.md

   Interval start date must be on or before end date.
 When the constraint is violated the report must display the <b>FDA Validator Message</b> "RFSTDTC is after RFENDTC"
 </div>

-Referring back to [**Figure 1**](#figure1), the reference start and end dates are not directly attached to either an Animal Subject or that Subject's Reference Interval IRI.
+Referring back to previous sections, the reference start and end dates are not directly attached to either an Animal Subject or that Subject's Reference Interval IRI.
 This indirect connection makes the comparison of the two date values more complex, so SHACL-SPARQL is used in place of SHACL-Core.
 The SPARQL query is written to find cases where the end date is NOT greater than or equal to the start date.
 Test data provides the following violations:

 *  99T1  start date is after end date